barsoom/devbook/how_we_work/README.md

 We review all our code in our review tool [Remit](https://github.com/barsoom/ex-remit).

-#### Some pair programming.
+#### Pair programming by default.

-We pair program to spread knowledge or for problems that don't easily fit inside one head.
+We default to assigning tasks to a pair.

-We try to be receptive to someone wanting to pair.
+We pair program to spread knowledge, for problems that don't easily fit inside one head, and because collaboration is joyful.

-But we don't always pair program, as the flow and speed of the lone developer is hard to beat.
+The pair will choose when to work together and when to work separately.
+We recognise that pairing is sometimes less valuable, and that the flow and speed you can get working solo is hard to beat.
+Pair programming is a tool; not dogma.

-Sometimes we do "distributed pair programming" where two or more developers work on different parts of the same task, so they can consult each other without any major context switching.
+Often it's good to work together when there's more thinking than typing; often it's good to work apart when there's more typing than thinking.
+We think of this as "distributed pair programming" – you can work apart but consult each other without any major context switching.

 #### Respectful discussions.